Soyuz 9

-Soyuz 9 (Союз 9, Union 9) was a June, 1970, Soviet crewed space flight.
+Soyuz 9 (Союз 9, Union 9) was a Soviet crewed space flight launched in June 1970.
 The two-man crew of Andriyan Nikolayev and Vitaly Sevastyanov broke the five-year-old space endurance record held by Gemini 7, with their nearly 18-day flight.
-The mission paved the way for the Salyut space station missions, investigating the effects of long-term weightlessness on crew, and evaluating the work that the cosmonauts could do in orbit, individually and as a team.
+The mission enabled the Salyut space station missions, investigating the effects of long-term weightlessness on crew, and evaluating the work that the cosmonauts could do in orbit, individually and as a team.
 It was also the last flight of the first-generation Soyuz 7K-OK spacecraft, as well as the first crewed space launch to be conducted at night.
-In 1970, Soyuz 9 marks the longest crewed flight by a solo spacecraft.
+As of 2026, Soyuz 9 marks the longest crewed flight by a solo spacecraft.